20 Best Things to Do in Kitty Hawk, NC

 Visitors can also enjoy hands-on activities, such as touch tanks and feedings.
 The Aquarium also offers educational programs and events throughout the year.

-13. Find your way at Bodie Island Lighthouse
+13. Enjoy the sights at Bodie Island Lighthouse

 Photo Credit: anthony heflin